oroinc/documentation/user/back-office/getting-started/information-management/wysiwyg.rst

 For some entities, the field has already been integrated to category and product descriptions, content blocks, landing pages, and product brands, giving you the ability to expand the simple settings with the advanced formatting features.

     .. image:: /user/img/getting_started/wysiwyg/wysiwyg_various_places.png
-       :alt: The wysiwyg field integrated to various entity
+       :alt: View the wysiwyg field integrated to various entity

 Aside from the fact that the Product entity has already incorporated the WYSIWYG editor into its long description field, you can also create an additional field that would use the WYSIWYG editor by creating a related product attribute under **Products > Product Attribute** with the WYSIWYG data type as described in the related guide on :ref:`product attribute creation <products--product-attributes>`.
 Then, add this attribute to the product family under the required attribute group.